Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33: Introduction

-Here we propose a novel strategy for uncovering the ISM distribution near SNe -- by focusing instead on evolved massive stars that will likely explode within a few Myr in Local Group galaxies.
+Here we propose a novel strategy for uncovering the ISM distribution near SNe -- by focusing instead on the Local Group galaxies, and their substantial population of evolved massive stars that will likely explode within a few Myr.
 The approach has two major advantages.
 Firstly, even though SNe are rare, we have access to high-completeness catalogs of thousands of evolved massive stars like red supergiants (RSGs) and Wolf-Rayet stars \citep[WRs,][]{Neugent2011,Massey2021} that have been meticulously constructed over decades and are strong candidates for future core-collapse SNe (see Section \ref{sec:obs-why}).
 We also have access to supernova remnants \citep[SNRs,][]{White2019} which trace locations of actual explosions that have occurred in the past.
-This enables a much larger catalog of `explosion sites' than achievable with a SN catalog while retaining substantial spatial detail of the environments.
+The combination of WRs, RSGs and SNRs enables a much larger catalog of `explosion sites' than achievable with a SN catalog while retaining substantial spatial detail of the environments.
 Secondly, the proximity of Local Group galaxies\footnote{While not the focus of this paper, we note that another advantage in the Local Group is availability of detailed \emph{star-formation histories} from observations of resolved stellar populations \citep{Massey2006, Cioni2011, Dalcanton2012, Nidever2017, Lazzarini2022}.
 We use them briefly in our analyses to obtain useful insight into the distribution of our massive stars in certain sections.} offers not only cloud-scale observations of molecular gas \citep{Engargiola2003, Rosolowsky2007, Miura2012,Wong2011,Druard2014,Caldu2015}, but \emph{also} the atomic gas phase \citep[e.g.][]{Braun2009, Braun2012, Koch2018, Pingel2022}, with detailed information about kinematics, opacity and the cold/warm phases that is not as reliably recovered in more distant targets.